What is a resume format?

 - Which format to pick in 2023 based on current trends in hiring

-- Top tips for choosing a resume templates to help you get started
+- Top tips for choosing a resume template to help you get started

 Many hiring managers can spend less than 30 seconds reviewing a resume.
 Clean formatting without spelling or grammatical errors is one of the first things they take in, according to Mashable.